RMoraffah/NLP-Papers/README.md

     Answer :
     }

-## Code Instructions
+## Code Instructions & Requirements

-+ Causality data generation: In order to run the codes for generating causality data the following packages need to be installed: google translate, Pandas, Json.
++ **Causality data generation** : In order to run the codes for generating causality data the following packages need to be installed: google translate, Pandas, Json.
 The code for generating causality data is given in a Jupyter notebook file called Data_Prep_Causal.ipynb in Codes directory.
++ **Coreference data generation** : <code> Instuction for program</code> is written in README.md under <code>/Codes</code> directory

 ## References:
 [1] Richardson, Matthew, Christopher JC Burges, and Erin Renshaw.
 "Mctest: A challenge dataset for the open-domain machine comprehension of text."
 Proceedings of the 2013 Conference on Empirical Methods in Natural Language Processing.
 2013.